Blockstream/satellite/doc/quick-reference.md

 blocksat-cli deps tbs-drivers
 ```

-Configure the host's interfacing with the TBS5927:
+Configure the host and the TBS5927:
 ```
-sudo blocksat-cli usb config
+blocksat-cli usb config
 ```

 Start the USB receiver: